-Unfortunately, in our rush to meet the deadline, we incorrectly set our gamma during taping, so we sent a fairly poor-quality video.
+Unfortunately, in our rush to meet the deadline, we incorrectly set the parameters for our video, resulting in a significantly lower quality result.
 I have since corrected the problem.
 May I substitute new videos for the ones I submitted?
 The video is identical, except for the gamma correction.

 No. The submission deadline is absolute.
 All materials must be submitted by the deadline.
 If your paper is accepted, you will have an opportunity to replace the video.